joshkour/serp-ranker/README.md

 # serp-ranker
 Fetch ranking positions from SERP.

-Using third party api DataForSeo. https://docs.dataforseo.com/v2/srp#live-serp
+Using third party API DataForSeo. https://docs.dataforseo.com/v2/srp#live-serp

 - I have kept the cache directory with the cache files for testing purposes.